snlucas/my-git-qa/README.md

 In this case I get all modified files using git whatchanged and used git checkout in bb branch to get these files.
 Also, it's important to use **--**, once it tells git that you're dealing with files in this part of the command, helping you avoid some headaches.

+In flags --author and --committer change "snlucas" to your Git username.

 <br><br>
 ### Ok, I got some errors with my *$ git checkout -- files*
 Sometimes you face some errors with some files.
 If it's ok, you can avoid these files: